twobombs/deploy-nvidia-docker/README.md

 Initial vnc password is 00000000 noVNC website is avaliable at port 6080

+- Upgrade image to CUDA 11.0 and Ubuntu 20.04
+- Docker 19.03+ NV integration
+- Nvidia-Docker 2.0 integration release
+- Wine v0.2 addon pre-release
 - Initial v0.1 pre-release
-- Wine v0.2 addon pre-release
-- Nvidia-Docker 2.0 integration release
-- Docker 19.03+ NV integration

 Because of Docker integration with nvidia, all orchestrators, including Rancher, should play nice with NV GPU container instances.